-I teach several courses including: Race and Politics, Urban Politics, Introduction to American Government, Women of Color in Politics, Contemporary Black America, Research Methods in African American Studies, and Capstone for African American Studies.
+At Bowdoin, I teach several courses including: Race, Ethnicity and Politics, Urban Politics, Women of Color in Politics, and Public Opinion and Voting.